andreipfeiffer/css-in-js/README.md

 ### Styletron

 It looks like a not so popular solution, which also lacks support for TypeScript.
-It looks like the maintainers currently work at Uber (not sure if it's used by Uber or not).
+It looks like the maintainers work at Uber and they use it internally.
+It focused on generating unique atomic CSS classes, which could potentially deduplicate a lot of code.

 ### Stitches